Table of Contents

 }

-Alternatively, you can subscribe to the StateChanged event to monitor session state changes and access the AR components at the appropriate time.
+You can also subscribe to the StateChanged event to receive session state changes, thereby accessing AR components at the appropriate time.
 Generally, to capture the Ready state, you should subscribe to the StateChanged event before the session starts.
-It is usually safe to subscribe in Awake():
+Subscribing in Awake() is usually safe:

 void Awake()